Public sector equality duty

 The overall aim is to give a high level picture of how the council is tackling inequality and what action it is taking to make improvements

 We have looked at a range of information drawn from a variety of resources and have highlighted a small number of examples which demonstrate how we are using this information to meet the Public Sector Equality Duty.

-The Equality Advisory and Support Service exists to advise and assist individuals on issues relating to equality and human rights
+- The Equality Advisory Support Service exists to advise and assist individuals on issues relating to equality and human rights

-Equality Act guidance from the Government Equalities Office
+- GOV.UK: Equality Act - guidance: how it might affect you from the Government Equalities Office